Began or Begun: Differences, Uses and Examples

 2. To begin to see the light

-The second expression is to begin to see the light.
-This is a useful expression in English when you want to express how a situation is clear to you in the present but wasn’t clear to you in the past.
+This is useful when you want to express that a situation is clear to you now but wasn’t in the past.

 She begins to see the light about how horrible her boss is.